mikethecodegeek/medium-clone/README.md

-# Medium-Clone
+# Podium
-Full stack application clone of Medium.com
+A clone of Medium.com